 For our 90th Anniversary celebration, we will honor the Florida Theatre’s beginnings as a grand movie palace, by the showing of the 1928 Buster Keaton film Steamboat Bill Jr.

-The anniversary celebration will conclude with a champagne toast and cake.
+The anniversary celebration will conclude with cake.

 The 90th Anniversary Celebration is presented by

 Thank you to the 90th Anniversary Production Sponsor

 Starring Buster Keaton, Steamboat Bill Jr. is set on the Mississippi River.
 The film was lavishly produced and contains memorable moments of high comedy, remarkable sequences of dramatic psychology and concludes with an extraordinary cyclone — hilarious and terrifying — illustrating Keaton’s breathtaking comedy skills.
 Variety described the film as “a pip of a comedy” and “one of Keaton’s best.”
 Over the years, Steamboat Bill Jr. has become regarded as a masterpiece of its era.

 In true silent film fashion, Tony Steve, Professor of Percussion and Contemporary Music at Jacksonville University will conduct the score for this free screening of Buster Keaton’s silent film, Steamboat Bill Jr.